By Steve Beauregard

 To get from the Mirage to the Bellagio, just take a right outside the front of the Mirage entrance, going south on the sidewalks fronting Las Vegas Boulevard (The Strip).
 Unlike a trip going north, to the Treasure Island, there is no tram or monorail from the Mirage to the Bellagio.
 There is no tram from the Mirage to Caesars Palace either, as the two properties are owned by competing casino conglomerates.

 Going south on the Strip, first you’ll pass the huge “Mirage” sign, which usually advertises the Terry Fator show.
 Immediately to your right will be the entrance to the famous Forum Shops.
 If it’s a hot day, you may want to take this route, meandering your way through the luxury mall then through Caesars Palace casino, then back onto the Strip, but know that it is not a shortcut.
 In fact, it would add around 1/6th of a mile to the trip, but it would be more visually appealing to be sure.

-For those of you staying on the Strip sidewalk, you’ll go past the Caesars Palace Forum Shops, past the Colosseum, (where Celine Dion, Elton John and Shania Twain frequently play), and past the gardens and fountains of Caesars Palace.
+For those of you staying on the Strip sidewalk, you’ll go past the Caesars Palace Forum Shops, past the Colosseum, and past the gardens and fountains of Caesars Palace.

 As you get closer to Flamingo Road, past the pedestrian walkway that takes you over the Strip to the Flamingo Hotel and Casino, the sidewalk will meander to the right, following along the courtyard that is on the southeast corner of the Caesars Palace property.